ewancoder/tyr-ops/tyr-cluster.md

 - `SeqUri` - URL for Seq logs ingestion
 - `DpCertPassword` - Password for data protection certificate
 - `GlobalCacheConnectionString` - Connection string to the Global cache (shared between services of one env, for things like data protection)

+## Folders on the leader node

+We have the following folders on the leader node ~/ tyr home dir:

+- `~/security` - keys, certs, other security stuff
+- `~/scripts` - helpful scripts for the server

+One of the scripts is:

+### ~/scripts/rebalance.sh

+This script rebalances all the services with more than one replica (stateless swarm services) so that there is zero downtime and all the nodes are used even after reboots.

+It runs every night (UTC 00:00) via cron job, set up in [leader-node.md](leader-node.md) doc.